Shifoue/Eye_Segmentation_app/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout services/etc/nginx/certificate/selfsigned.key -out services/etc/nginx/certificate/selfsigned.crt
 ```
 This certificate will be valid for 365 days.
-You can replace it certificate by your own, just put them inside the repository services/etc/nginx/certificate/.
+You can replace it by your own, just put them inside the repository services/etc/nginx/certificate/.

 Now that everything is setup just run :